dereneaton/ipyrad/docs/HPC_script.rst

     ## with --profile=ipyrad and send it to run in the background (daemonize)
     user@compute$ ipcluster start --n 48 --engines=MPI --ip=* --profile=ipyrad --daemonize

+    ## Wait for ipcluster to fire up properly.
+Sleeping for 60 seconds typically
+    ## is sufficient, but YMMV.
+    sleep 60

     ## Then run ipyrad like normal but with --ipcluster so it knows to look for
     ## your specific ipcluster instance.
     user@compute$ ipyrad -p params-test.txt -s 2 -c 48 --ipcluster